digitale-kunst/website/src/content/pages/diplomas.md

 ![](./diplomeWS25-poster.jpg)

-The diploma project is on show at the Digitale Kunst showing and as part of the AAA (Angewandte Abschluss Arbeiten).<br/>
+The diploma project is on show at the Digitale Kunst and as part of the AAA (Angewandte Abschluss Arbeiten).<br/>

 Sara Anzola D'Andrea<br/>
 Title: Mens Capta